 The Summer Naturalist program has dual purpose.
 First, ACES aims to provide the best possible learning and working experience to Naturalists.
-The second goal is informative and inspiring educational interactions with ACES tour and class participants.
+The second goal is to offer informative and inspiring educational interactions through ACES' guided tours and classes.

 Since 1985, over 400 Naturalists have participated in this respected program, many moving on to meaningful careers as teachers, wildlife biologists, university professors, environmental lawyers, veterinarians, non-profit administrators, sustainability experts, and more.